BIG SANTA ANITA CANYON

 We started our micro-adventure on Saturday morning, leaving our house for Sierra Madre, just forty minutes away.
 We parked at the exceptionally busy Chantry Flats trailhead which features a pack station, restaurant, restrooms and general store.
 Parking was a disaster and we worried we wouldn’t get one of the eight unreservable campsites at Spruce Grove Campground below Sturtevant Camp.
 We did not purchase an Adventure Pass.
 While it is an advertised requisite for the Angeles National Forest, it is not essential.
 If you do receive a ticket, purchase the five dollar Adventure Pass from the ranger station or REI after the fact and mail it in.
 The fine will be absolved.

-The trail climbs past oak forests, up ivy covered walls and along the fast flowing river with deep pools and waterfalls.
+The trail climbs through an oak forest, up ivy covered walls and along a fast flowing river with deep pools and waterfalls.
 The path rounds the biggest of them all, Sturtevant Falls, standing at over fifty feet.
 Above the falls, the landscape looks more like a forest in Connecticut more than a canyon in Los Angeles.
 It’s disarming and adds to the thrill of adventuring so close to home.
 A change of scenery is closer than you think.

 Once camp was in order we set off for Sturtevant Camp, less than a half mile up the trail.
 Abandoned in January when we were there, the place really is something to behold.
 There is a great big swing in the middle of the camp and we played on it for a bit, explored the grounds, and pretended to be vintage guests.